probcomp/Venturecxx/doc/reference.md

 *directives*, make up the core modeling language of Venture.
 Each directive contains a modeling expression to be evaluated.
 At any time, the probabilistic execution trace consists of all directives that have been evaluated and not forgotten.
+Venture maintains an index of unique identifiers for directives so they can be referred to by other instructions.

-`[assume symbol expression]` declares a variable, binding the result of `expression` to `symbol` in the global environment.
+- `[assume symbol expression]`: declare and initialize a variable.

+  Binds the result of `expression` to `symbol` in the global environment.

-`[observe expression value]` conditions on observed data, constraining the result of `expression` to be equal to `value`.
+- `[observe expression value]`: condition on observed data.

+  The condition constrains the result of `expression` to be equal to `value`.

-(Note: Currently, an expression can only be constrained by an `observe` directive if its outermost procedure application is the result of a stochastic computation, rather than a deterministic one.
-For example, `[observe (normal 0 1) 0]` is valid, but `[observe (+ 1 (normal 0 1)) 0]` is not because `+` is a deterministic function of its arguments.)
+  An expression can only be constrained by an `observe` directive if its outermost procedure application is the result of a stochastic computation, rather than a deterministic one.
+For example, `[observe (normal 0 1) 0]` is valid, but `[observe (+ 1 (normal 0 1)) 0]` is not, because `+` is a deterministic function of its arguments.

+  `observe` has no effect on the distribution of values obtained by running the Venture program until the next time `infer` is invoked.

+- `[predict expression]`: make a prediction.

-`[predict expression]` tracks an `expression`, allowing its value to be reported before or after inference.
+  Tracks the `expression`, allowing its value to be reported before or after inference.

-(Note: A `predict` instruction is persistent, in the sense that it becomes part of the program trace and will be maintained and potentially resampled during inference.
+  Note: A `predict` instruction is persistent, in the sense that it becomes part of the program history and will be maintained and potentially resampled during inference.
 A `predict`ed expression may affect the evaluation of later expressions that are correlated or conditionally dependent.
-To evaluate an expression non-persistently, use `sample`.)
+To evaluate an expression non-persistently, use `sample`.

+### Directive manipulation instructions

 In addition to the directives themselves, there are instructions `forget`, `freeze`, and `report` which manipulate directives.